• Skip to primary navigation

 • ¼ cup (65mL) neutral flavored oil

-• 1 tablespoon apple cider vinegar, regular vinegar or lemon juice (optional)
+• 2 teaspoons apple cider vinegar, white vinegar or lemon juice, optional

 Topping